 Supply chain visibility is a big data problem that requires a big data solution.

-While less than a fifth of respondents already use intelligent and automated technology for this purpose, more than three-quarters say they are implementing it or plan to introduce it within 12 months.
+While less than one-fifth of CISOs and IT executives say they already use intelligent and automated technology to gain visibility of supplier interdependencies, 80% say they are implementing it or plan to introduce it within 12 months.